Removing Malicious Nodes from Networks: Introduction

-Arias-Castro et al.~\shortcite{arias2011detection} proposed a scan statistic for special graph models.
-Priebe et al. ~\shortcite{priebe2005scan} proposed a scan statistic defined over clusters with special geometric structures.
-These methods do not easily generalize to arbitrary graph models or arbitrary scan statistics.
-Sharpnack et al.~\shortcite{sharpnack2013near} employed the generalized log-likelihood ratio as the scan statistic.
+Another related line of research considers a problem of \emph{graph scan statistics} and hypothesis testing~\cite{arias2011detection,priebe2005scan,sharpnack2013near}.
+These study the following problem: given a graph $G$ where each node is associated with a random variable with an exogenously specified probability distribution, find a subset of nodes that maximizes a scan statistic defined over subsets of nodes (for example, this statistic may generalize log-likelihood ratio). \citet{arias2011detection} proposed a scan statistic for special graph models. \citet{priebe2005scan} proposed a scan statistic defined over clusters with special geometric structures.
+These methods do not easily generalize to arbitrary graph models or arbitrary scan statistics. \citet{sharpnack2013near} employed the generalized log-likelihood ratio as the scan statistic.
 By assuming that the set of malicious nodes has sparse connections with others, the hypothesis test can be converted to solving a graph cut problem, which is further relaxed into a convex optimization by leveraging the Lov{\'a}sz extension of a graph cut.
+This method is not scalable to large graphs and it does not account for potentially inaccurate estimates of the node maliciousness distribution.